-An interagency team of biologists, foresters, and USACE park rangers conducted a habitat evaluation of selected areas at Council Grove Lake.
+An interagency team of biologists, foresters, and USACE park rangers conducted a habitat evaluation of selected areas at Marion Reservoir.
 TPWD's WHAP protocol was used to analyze and describe existing habitats.

 The WHAP requires evaluating representative sites of each cover type present within an area of interest.
-For this project, a search area of 0.1 acre (circle with radius of 37.2 feet) was used at each WHAP site to compile a list of plant species occurring at each site and to complete the Biological Components Field Evaluation Form (TPWD 1995).
-Field data collected on the form at each WHAP site included the following components:
+A search area of 0.1 acre (circle with radius of 37.2 feet) was used at each site to compile a list of herbaceous and woody species and complete the Biological Components Field Evaluation Form (TPWD 1995).

+Field data collected on the form include the following components:

-1. Site Potential
+- 1. Site Potential

 - 2. Temporal Development of Existing Successional Stage

 - 3. Uniqueness and Relative Abundance

 - 4. Vegetation Species Diversity

 - 5. Vertical Vegetation Stratification

-- Additional Structural Diversity
+- 6. Additional Structural Diversity

 - 7. Condition of Existing Vegetation

-Points were assigned for all components present at each site.
-A habitat quality score, where values range from 0.0 (low quality) to 1.0 (high quality), was then calculated for each site by adding together all points and multiplying by 0.01.
+Each component has a preestablished range of possible values depending on habitat (cover) types.
+Points were assigned for all components at each site based observed site conditions.
+A habitat quality score, where values range from 0.0 (low quality) to 1.0 (high quality), was calculated for each site by totaling all values and multiplying by 0.01.
 Habitat quality was then determined for all sites within the same habitat type.
-Photographs were taken at each site (cardinal directions) and are included as Attachment B.